Oregon Judgment Enforcement

 The bank-account exemption

 Before the reform, a creditor who located a debtor’s bank account could garnish the balance with relatively little protected.
-Oregon now shields a set amount of money in a debtor’s account — an exemption of two thousand five hundred dollars, adjusted for inflation over time — so a bank garnishment only reaches funds above that protected cushion.
-For a creditor weighing whether to garnish a bank account or wait for wages, the new floor changes the math: a modest balance may be entirely exempt, while a larger one is only partly reachable.
+Oregon now shields a set amount of money in a debtor’s account — an exemption of $2,500, adjusted for inflation over time — so a bank garnishment only reaches funds above that protected cushion.
+The provision is ORS 18.785 (2)(j), which calls it the “initial base protected account balance”, measures it as the combined total across all of the debtor’s accounts at that financial institution, and directs the State Court Administrator to index it each year on or before July first against the Consumer Price Index for All Urban Consumers, West Region (All Items) and publish the adjusted figure on the Judicial Department website.
+For a creditor weighing whether to garnish a bank account or wait for wages, the floor changes the math: a modest balance may be entirely exempt, while a larger one is only partly reachable.

 The practical lesson is that wages are frequently the most reachable asset a typical Oregon debtor has, precisely because the homestead and a cushion of bank funds are now so well protected.
 That makes confirming the employer even more decisive: if the paycheck is the realistic target, the writ has to land on the right garnishee, which is precisely the locate problem the rest of this page addresses.